dipeshsingh253/dipeshsingh253/README.md

  - 👨‍💼 &nbsp; I'm currently working as a Software Engineer at **<a href="https://logwintech.com/" target="_blank">LogwinTech</a>**
  - 🔭 &nbsp; I’m currently working on **<a href="https://github.com/dipeshsingh253/StaffInsight-Employee-Management-System" target="_blank">StaffInsight : Employee Management System</a>**
  - 💻 &nbsp; All of my projects are available at **<a href="https://github.com/dipeshsingh253/" target="_blank">My Github</a>**
- - ❓ &nbsp; Ask me about anything related to Programming, DSA and Linux
+ - ❓ &nbsp; Ask me about anything related to Programming, DSA and Linux. 🐧
- - ⚡ &nbsp; Fun fact: I use Arch btw.
+ - ⚡ &nbsp; Fun fact: Programming is the closest thing we have to real magic. ✨💻
  - 📧 &nbsp; Want to connect with me? **<a href="https://dipeshsingh253.github.io/#contact" target="_blank">Here you go !!!</a>**

 <br>